Embracing Uncertainty

 “You’re in my site.
 I paid for the month already.”

-“They already paid though, and they’ve had a long day too.”
-She looks out the window and sees what I see.
-There’s another vehicle behind them, a suburban in a follow vehicle with the wife and kids…waiting to get settled and go to sleep after a long day of following their dad’s pick-up truck towing the rig.
+There was another vehicle behind them, a suburban with the wife and kids…waiting to get settled and go to sleep after a long day of following their dad’s pick-up truck towing the rig.

 I open the door and communicate that I’m going to move…but I need to call the owner to see where he wants me to go.

-They nod understanding and go back to their vehicles.
+They nod, understanding, and head back to their vehicles.

 The next day I got up and called the local Ford dealership.
 The parts department had the gasket I needed, so I got an Uber (I’ve spent a lot of money on Ubers), spent $121 for an exhaust pipe, came home and fixed it.